kevinpt/vhdl-extras/doc/index.rst

 spurious setup and hold violations when coming out of reset.

 Most but not all of these packages are usable for synthesis.
-All of the code is written in conformance to the VHDL-93 standard.
+All of the code in the `extras` library is written in conformance to the VHDL-93 standard.
 Various synthesis tools may differ in their support for the language constructs used within VHDL-extras.
 For Synopsys Design Compiler you will need to activate the newer presto VHDL compiler if it isn't set as the default.

+Some more modern language features are implemented in the code present in the `extras_2008` library.
+Files that are VHDL-2000 compliant have a "_20xx" suffix while VHDL-2008 specific code has a "_2008" suffix.
+The Modelsim build script compiles all of these files in 2008 mode.
+You will have to manually build anything you want in 2000 (or 2002) mode.

 In this library, the unresolved `std_ulogic` and `std_ulogic_vector` types are preferentially used in favor of `std_logic` and `std_logic_vector`.
 Driver